-As a result of the Local Community Radio Act of 2010, signed into law by President Obama on January 4, 2011, the Federal Communications Commission (FCC) was authorized by the U.S. Congress to license low-power FM (LPFM) radio stations to community-based, non-profit educational organizations throughout the nation.
+After nearly ten years of studies, hearings, rule-making and continued resistance from the full-power broadcast industry, the U.S. Congress passed the Local Community Radio Act of 2010 authorizing the Federal Communications Commission (FCC) to license low-power FM (LPFM) radio stations to qualified community-based, non-profit educational organizations throughout the nation.

-With a 24 year proven track record as a non-profit arts presenter, a clear educational mission, access to locally originated content and considerable grant management experience, BSPA felt it could meet criteria for LPFM applicants and should pursue this unique opportunity.
-So we did.
+With a 24-year track record as a non-profit arts presenter, a clear educational mission, access to locally originated content and federal grant management experience, we met the criteria for applicants and decided to pursue this opportunity.
+During a short application window in late 2013, the FCC Media Bureau received over 2,800 applications for radio stations, including ours.

-On November 13, 2013, the BSPA applied for an available frequency and, eight anxious months later, on July 29, 2014, the FCC granted BSPA a construction permit to build a radio station in Brownsville, Texas to broadcast non-commercial educational programing on 105.1 MHz of the FM band.
+Eight anxious months later, on July 29, 2014, the FCC officially granted the Brownsville Society for the Performing Arts a Construction Permit to build a low power FM radio station to service Brownsville on 105.1 MHz of the FM band.

-Growth into digital radio broadcasting and the expansion of LPFM service areas will eventually happen and, as existing FCC licensees, we'll be there when it happens.
+Growth into digital radio broadcasting and the expansion of LPFM service areas will eventually happen and, as FCC Licensees, we'll be there when it happens.

-Like most other community organizations in Brownsville, BSPA has struggled to effectively promote its events, inform the public of good works, generate interest for good causes and otherwise "get the word out".
-Tens of thousands of Brownsville residents of all ages, backgrounds or heritage will soon be listening to our radio station.
+Like most community organizations in the area, BSPA has struggled to effectively promote its events, inform the public, generate interest in good causes and otherwise get the word out.
+No more.
+Tens of thousands of Brownsville residents of all ages and backgrounds will be soon listening to our radio station.
 Every day.

-Insofar as programming, the BSPA intends to broadly expand its core mission of producing quality cultural entertainment not typically offered by the mass media or is otherwise unavailable to residents of our service area.
-Rather than focusing on a certain genre or style of entertainment, the BSPA plans to broadcast a wide variety of recorded music, curated programs, live music shows, concerts and festivals.
+Insofar as programming, the BSPA simply intends to expand its core mission of producing quality cultural entertainment that is mostly inaccessible or unavailable to a large portion of our community.
+Rather than focusing on a certain genre or style of entertainment, the BSPA plans to broadcast a wide variety of recorded music, curated programs, live music events, concerts and festivals.

-Initially we'll stream quite a bit of the high-quality that is abundantly available but, as we develop our technical and financial capabilities, we intend to produce a greater portion of locally originated programming of our choice.
+Initially we'll stream quite a bit of high-quality content but, as we develop our technical and financial capabilities, we'll produce a greater portion of locally originated programming.

-Finally, we will offer local news and weather reports, national and international news, public interest and educational programs, local and regional emergency broadcasting, public service announcements and much needed support for healthy living, our museums, the zoo, our parks, sports, downtown revitalization and the myriad non-profits that enhance the quality of our life.
+We will air local news and weather reports, national and international news, special interest and educational programs, local emergency broadcasts and public service announcements, support for healthy living, our museums, the zoo, our parks, sports, downtown revitalization our listeners will learn about the non-profits that enhance our quality of life.

 To learn more about LPFM radio, you can find the FCC's explanation if you click here.
-For a slightly less cryptic but still technical overview, you can visit the websites of RECnet or Prometheus Radio Project, two of the nation's most knowledgeable and influential community radio advocates.
-We are indebted to both of these admirable organizations and to other close friends who provided us with superb technical, legal and strategic guidance, at nominal or pro-bono rates, from beginning to end.
-Gracias!
+For a less cryptic but still technical overview, you can visit the websites of RECnet or Prometheus Radio Project, two of the nation's most influential community radio advocates.
+Special thanks to Michelle Bradley of REC Networks, an expert on the subject of community radio, for providing the technical, legal and strategic guidance that made this possible.
+Thanks Michi!